Trump confronts South African leader with baseless claims of the systematic killing of white farmers

 Trump had already cut all U.S. assistance to South Africa and welcomed several dozen white South African farmers to the U.S. as refugees as he pressed the case that a “genocide” is underway in the country.

-Experts in South Africa say there is no evidence of whites being targeted for their race, although farmers of all races are victims of violent home invasions in a country that suffers from a very high crime rate.
+Experts in South Africa say there is no evidence of whites being targeted for their race, although farmers of all races are victims of violent home invasions in a country with a high crime rate.

 “People are fleeing South Africa for their own safety,” Trump said.
 “Their land is being confiscated and in many cases they’re being killed.”